 Legalixa Law Firm solicitors are also experienced in all aspects of Turkish Labour & Employment law.
 We draft policies and employee handbooks and conduct training for management and for entire work forces in the areas of discrimination and sexual harassment.
 Legalixa Law Firm attorneys have successfully represented employers in proceedings before agencies having jurisdiction over discrimination cases in Turkey.

 Most importantly, Legalixa Law Firm solicitors provide their clients with day-to-day counseling.
 In so doing, we assist employers in maintaining compliance with applicable laws and avoiding litigation by dealing with employees effectively and fairly within the bounds of the law.

 Legalixa Law Firm lawyers have assisted clients with voluntary separation packages.
 Legalixa Law Firm also has experience in negotiating and drafting individual employment agreements, separation agreements, and non-compete agreements.

 Legalixa Law Firm attorneys frequently provide lectures to human resource professionals and attorneys on a wide range of subjects related to the employment relationship.

 Reach us for How to Terminate Employment Contracts in Turkey

 Since its foundation, Legalixa Law Firm has been the choice of numerous clients in Turkey.
 We’ve always worked differently than other law firms.
 We are committed to remaining forward-thinking and preparing for the dynamically changing world of employment law.
-You may reach our law firm for Turkish employment contracts termination by sending an email or through Contact page.
+You may reach our law firm to learn more about How to Terminate Employment Contracts in Turkey? by sending an email or through Contact page.